rudiverse/rudiverse.github.io/_posts/2025-10-16-Speechcraft-Speech-4.md

 This is a little story about some of those I met along the way.
 Brothers, a boxer, the boss.
-Even someone from a pack of cards ...
+Maybe even someone from a pack of cards.

+But don't quote me on this.

 ---